 The pathologist looks at all tissues we remove to see if the cancer has spread.
 This tells us the stage of the cancer and whether you have risk factors for the cancer to spread or return.

 All gynecologic cancers, including endometrial cancer, are staged.
 Staging is a way of talking about how far a cancer has spread from where it started and helps guide our recommendations for treatment.
-Most endometrial cancers are early cancers (Stage I) and have not spread outside the uterus.
+Most endometrial cancers are diagnosed in the earliest stage (Stage I) and have not spread outside the uterus.
 Patients with Stage I cancers do quite well and are often cured.
 Stage IV cancers are most advanced, but can still be treated, many with good results.

 Most endometrial cancers are adenocarcinomas.
 Other cell types (like serous papillary cancers) may be more aggressive and are treated with chemotherapy even in early stage cancers.